srstanic/srstanic.github.io/_posts/2017-10-14-firebase-realtime-database-lists-sorting-pagination-filtering.md

 }
 ```

-As we've done before, we cut off the last item and present the first 4.
+As we've done before, we cut off the last item and present the first 4 items.

 ```
 Umeko Piche (GMT-4)